 - In addition to the small group offerings from the residents of the LaCygne community, the space is set up so that groups and individuals can create their own experiences as well.
 This is encouraged, and the community at LaCygne will provide space or resources wherever possible for these opportunities.

-- Each evening following dinner, a number of the above spaces will continue to be open, small groups will gather for meeting time and discussion, and some nights throughout the week, a resident of the community or outside guest will provide teaching from scripture following evening prayer.
+- Each evening following dinner, a number of the above spaces will continue to be open, small groups will gather for meeting time and discussion, the entire group will participate in a guided worship and learning experience, as well as a group game or activity.

-- A curfew will be recommended for participants, and everyone must be in a cabin or tent plot no later than 12:30 am.
+- A curfew will be enforced for participants, and everyone must be in a cabin or tent plot no later than 12:30 am.
+A typical back to cabins time would be 11 pm.

 - Groups attending LaCygne have many possibilities to enjoy group experiences as well to allow individuals from the group to enjoy the space on their own.
 Those coming to LaCygne without a group are certainly welcome and encouraged to join with others in small group opportunities in order to make the most of their time spent at LaCygne.